Qiyam: Overview

 A general unit or cycle of salah called raka'ah is commenced while standing and saying the takbir, which is الله أَڪْبَر (transliteration "Allahu-akbar", meaning God is Greatest).
 The hands are raised level with shoulders or level with top of the ears, with fingers apart and not spaced out or together.
 It is in this position that sections of the Quran are recited.

 I'tidāl is straightening up from ruku' to stand a second time.
 The back is straightened and the following is said سمع الله لمن حمده (transliteration “Sami' Allaahu liman hamidah”, meaning “Allah listens and responds to the one who praises him”).
 Additionally, some of many praises to God for this situation is said such as ربنا لك الحمد (transliteration “Rabbanaa wa lakal-hamd”, meaning “O our Lord!
 And all praise is for You”).
 The takbir is said again and the worshipper moves into prostration.

 Types of prayers

 In the five daily prayers, sunnah salat (the voluntary, additional prayers) and most other prayers, qiyām is one part of the prayer.

 In salat al-Janazah, the Islamic funeral prayer which is part of the Islamic funeral ritual, the entire prayer consists of qiyām.

 Sayings during qiyām

 Most of the reciting of the Quran that occurs during Islamic prayer is done while in qiyām.
 The first chapter of the Quran, Al-Fatiha, is recited while standing.
-Sahih Muslim recorded that Abu Hurayrah said that the Prophet said, «» (Whoever performs any prayer in which he did not read Umm Al-Qur'an, then his prayer is incomplete.)
+Sahih Muslim recorded that Abu Hurayrah said that Muhammad said, «» (Whoever performs any prayer in which he did not read Umm Al-Qur'an, then his prayer is incomplete.)

 Additionally, recitations from any other section from the Quran of choice is followed in the first or second raka’ah.